deuxfleurs-org/garage/script/jepsen.garage/README.md

 Results:

 - No failures with clock-scramble nemesis + partition nemesis
-- TODO: layout reconfiguration nemesis
+- Fails with layout reconfiguration nemesis (TODO: test more and investigate)

 ### Set, basic test (write some items, then read)